carpentries-incubator/SDC-BIDS-sMRI/episodes/07-Reproducibility.md

 ### Different parcellation different results?

-### Inference pertaining to neuroantomical differences and/or prediction models based on individual neuroanatomical feature sets can be sensitive to parcellation choice.
+### Inference pertaining to neuroantomical differences and/or prediction models based on individual neuroanatomical feature sets can be sensitive to parcellation choice

 <img src="fig/episode_7/FreeSurfer_parcels.jpg" alt="Drawing" align="middle" width="700px"/>

 *Note: Image adopted from [Madan 2021](https://link.springer.com/article/10.1007/s12021-021-09519-6)*

 :::::::::::::::::::::::::::::::::::::::: keypoints

 - It is crucial to assess biological vs methodological variation in your findings to avoid reproducibility crisis.

 ::::::::::::::::::::::::::::::::::::::::::::::::::